-- contribute to the Federation Development Plan and Federation improvement through work with the Senior Leadership Team. - Provide the Federation with appropriate data to inform pupil's progress ensuring that our SIMS records and tracking sheets are up to date. - leading Federation development in assessment, recording and reporting procedures - liaison with subject leaders within the Federation - liaison with other assessment leaders - attend and lead INSET where appropriate - keeping Governors informed - liaison with class teachers.
+- contributing to the Federation Development Plan and Federation improvement through work with the Senior Leadership Team. - Providing the Federation with appropriate data to inform children's progress ensuring that our SIMS records and tracking sheets are up to date. - Leading Federation development in assessment, recording and reporting procedures - Liaisons with subject leaders within the Federation - Liaisons with other assessment leaders - Attendance and leadership of INSET where appropriate - Keeping Governors informed - Liaisons with class teachers.